mickmorrison/LASScripts/README.md

 # LAS Scripts

-This repository contains scripts for processing lidar and lidar-like files, particularly point clouds (PtC) used in the UNE Archaeology Lab at the University of New England.
+This repository contains scripts for processing point clouds (PtC) created via various approaches in the UNE Archaeology Lab at the [University of New England, Australia](https://www.une.edu.au/about-une/faculty-of-humanities-arts-social-sciences-and-education/hass/our-departments/department-of-archaeology-classics-and-history)

-Their purpose is to speed up the processing workflows, and to largely automate these using reproducible methods.
+The scripts aim to speed up, semi-automate and standardise a range of processing workflows, using reproducible methods.

-The scripts will run in R, are mostly experimental at this stage and I will list those that are functional here.
+The scripts will run in R, are definitely experimental but the most reliable listed below.

-Happy for suggestions, improvements, corrections, complaints !
+Happy for suggestions, improvements, corrections, and complaints !

 ## MakeDTM.R